harindergudur/lwcBanner/README.md

 # LWC Banner

-A Record page banner that can be placed on any record page and can be configured easly by Admin/BA's and involves no code changes to add/modify/change the criteria of the banner.
-You can also change the condition of the banner through custom metadata just like updating a validation rule.
+A customizable lwc record banner that can be configured through custom metadata which can be placed on any record page.
+The criteria to show the banner can also be customized through custom metadata without making any code changes.
 Pull into your scrach org and test it out.

 ## Screenshots